Gkemhcs/converter-project-azure-serverless/README.md

    - Make sure you have installed  Azure cli in your local workstation
    - Ensure you have an active  Microsoft Azure  Account
+   - Ensure your cli is using latest Bicep version or not by running the command **az bicep  version**